jdautomate/as-ec2-test/README.md

 # as-ec2-test README

+# OpenVPN Access Server on EC2 - automated with ansible

 ## In order to use this, or any command line tools with AWS, you need to complete the aws cli setup.

 ### Install aws cli for your OS - dependencies are python2.7�and pip, for me anyways